 How to Calculate Sell Through Rate

-Sell through rate = (Number of Units Sold / Number of Units Received) x 100
+STR = (Number of Units Sold / Number of Units Received) x 100

 Sell Through Calculation

-Imagine BlueCart Coffee Company, a coffee roasting company we just made up right now.

-Let’s say BlueCart Coffee Company buys 300 pounds of green, unroasted coffee beans on January 1st.
+Imagine BlueCart Coffee distribution Company, a coffee roasting company we just made up right now.
+BlueCart wholesale Coffee beans Company buys 300 pounds of green, unroasted coffee beans on January 1st.

-Throughout the month of January they roast and pack it all, selling 180 pounds of it.
+Throughout January, they roast and pack it all, selling 180 pounds of it.
 On January 31st, they have 120 pounds of roasted, packed coffee left.

-Sell through rate = (180 / 300) x 100
+STR = (180 / 300) x 100

 STR = .6 x 100

 STR = 60%

 What Is a Good Sell Through Rate?

-What’s an Average Sell Through Rate?
+What Is the Average Sell Through Rate?

-Here’s a telling chart of retail sell through rates from Accelerated Analytics, a retail POS data reporting and analysis firm:
+The average sell-through rate usually falls between 40% and 80%.
+Here’s a telling chart of retail sell through rates from Accelerated Analytics, a retail POS data reporting, and analysis firm:

 So, your sell through rate is low.
 What to do?